Connect with others who understand.

 For people living with OUD, treating the disorder itself can ease constipation while also supporting recovery.

-Treatment for OUD often includes medication-assisted treatment (MAT) with medicines such as buprenorphine or methadone.
+Treatment for OUD often includes medications for opioid use disorder (MOUD) such as buprenorphine (Brixadi) or methadone hydrochloride (Methadose).
 These medications help reduce cravings and withdrawal symptoms, making recovery safer and more manageable.
-Over time, MAT may reduce opioid use, which can also improve side effects like constipation in people with OUD.
+Over time, MOUD may reduce opioid use, which can also improve side effects like constipation in people with OUD.

 Gradually tapering off opioids under medical supervision can help the digestive system return to normal.
 Always follow the instructions of your healthcare provider.
 Stopping opioids suddenly is not safe and can cause withdrawal symptoms.

 Treatment for OUD goes beyond medication.
 Counseling, peer support, and behavioral therapy are also key.
-These approaches address the physical, emotional, and social aspects of opioid use disorder while helping improve your quality of life.
+These approaches address the physical, emotional, and social aspects of OUD while helping improve your quality of life.

-Talk to your healthcare provider about treatment options for OUD and how they may support both your recovery and your digestive health.
+Talk to your healthcare provider about treatment options for OUD and how these treatments may support both your recovery and your digestive health.

 Lifestyle Changes